Bounding temporal quantum correlations

-It turns out that appropriately chosen measurements on a qubit already reach this value (see appendix and Refs.~\cite{Barbieri09,dimwit}).
+It turns out that appropriately chosen measurements on a qubit already reach this value (see Appendix A2 and Refs.~\cite{Barbieri09,dimwit}).
 Hence, this upper bound is tight.
-More generally, one can prove that each matrix $X$ with the above properties has a sequential quantum representation.
+More generally, one can prove that each matrix $X$ with the above properties has a sequential quantum representation (see Appendix~A2).
 Finally, note that if the observables in each sequence are required to commute, then the maximal quantum value for $\mathcal{S}_5$ is known to be $\Omega_{QM}= 4\sqrt{5}-5\approx 3.94$ \cite{LSW11,AQBTC12}.

-{\it The general method ---} The above method can only be used for correlations terms of sequences of at most two $\pm 1$-valued observables.
-In the following we discuss the conditions allowing a given probability distribution to be realized as sequences of measurements on a single quantum system in the general setting.
+{\it The general method.---}The above method can only be used for correlations terms of sequences of at most two $\pm 1$-valued observables.
+In the following, we discuss the conditions allowing a given probability distribution to be realized as sequences of measurements on a single quantum system in the general setting.
 We label as ${\bf r}=(r_1,r_2,\dots,r_n)$ the results of an $n$-length sequence obtained by using the setting ${\bf s}=(s_1,s_2,\dots,s_n)$.
-The ordering is such that $r_1,s_1$ label the result and the settingfor the first measurement etc. The outcomes of any such sequence are sampled from the sequential conditional probability distribution
+The ordering is such that $r_1,s_1$ label the result and the setting for the first measurement etc. The outcomes of any such sequence are sampled from the sequential conditional probability distribution